AntonRich/TH_trainer/readme.md

 Quick TODO:

 - make a field that will show a word from an input
+- React to a space key event.
+But first check if the answer is given by the user.

 TODO:
 - Done: Create hardcoded data for the input